plentymarkets/plugin-elastic-export-kauflux-de/meta/documents/user_guide_en.md

 			InhaltVergleich
 		</td>
 		<td>
-			<b>Content:</b> The comparative amount of the netto lot for the automatic caculation of a commercially lot.
+			<b>Content:</b> The comparative amount of the net content quantity for the automatic caculation of a commercial quantity.
 		</td>
 	</tr>
 	<tr>